dtortosa/genetics_trainability_australia/to_do_combat_genes.md

     - Regulatory dissection of the severe COVID-19 risk locus introgressed by Neanderthals
 - PRSet: Pathway-based polygenic risk score analyses and software
 - Testing for differences in polygenic scores in the presence of confounding
+- Reply to: Genome-wide association studies of polygenic risk score-derived phenotypes may lead to inflated false positive rates
+- Integrative polygenic risk score improves the prediction accuracy of complex traits and diseases